Great Blue Heron Rookery

 Update March 5: 2 more chicks have popped into view, in 2 separate nests.

-1. 2 Responses to “Great Blue Heron Rookery”
+3 replies on “Great Blue Heron Rookery”

 We have many here and they often land on pond and do a little fishing.
 Up at our cabin on Black Lake in Northern New York we had one fly not more then a few yards in front of us.
 That was the closest I’ve ever been to a Great Blue!